lb3361/gigatron-lcc/src/gigatron.md

 #    spiller needs to be able to reload a register from an auto
 #    variable without allocating a register.
 This is achieved by another
 #    branch which defines two fragments using the alternate expansion
-#    mechanism defined by myemitfmt.
+#    mechanism defined by emitfmt1.
 The two fragments are a register name (T3)
 #    and an instruction sequence.
 iarg: regx "%0"
 iarg: INDIRI2(zddr) "%0"